MohamedMohsen01/SQL-Projects/Tesla Car Sales Analysis SQL/README.md

 ## Results

-**1. Sales and Revenue Analysis:**
+**1. Revenue Comparison Between Car Models:**

+- 'Model X' outperformed 'Model S' in terms of revenue, with a difference of $669,792,500.00 during the entire timeframe.

+**2. Car Model with the Highest Total Gross Profit:**
+- 'Model X' generated the highest total gross profit, amounting to $1,039,560,332.87.

-Annual Total Revenue for Each Car Model:
+**3. Annual Total Revenue for Each Car Model:**
 - In 2016, 'Model X' achieved $1,809,338,000.00 in total sales, while 'Model S' had $1,443,879,100.00.
 - In 2017, 'Model X' reached $1,746,092,000.00 in total sales, and 'Model S' had $1,441,758,400.00.

-Best Performing Car Model:
+**4. Best Performing Car Model:**
 - 'Model X' emerged as the best-performing model with total sales of $3,555,430,000.00.

-Performance of Car Versions within Best-Performing Model:
+**Performance of Car Versions within Best-Performing Model:**
 - Among the car versions in 'Model X', the 'P90D' version achieved the highest revenue of $2,490,470,000.00, while the '90D' version generated $1,064,960,000.00.

 Performance of Car Versions within Worst-Performing Model:
-- Within 'Model S', the '75 RWD' version was the top-selling car version, while the '90D AWD' version had the least sales.
+Within 'Model S', the '75 RWD' version was the top-selling car version, while the '90D AWD' version had the least sales.

 Car Versions with Highest and Lowest All-Time Sales:
-- The 'P90D' car version had the highest sales with $2,490,470,000.00, while the '90D AWD' car version had the lowest sales with $393,916,700.00.
+The 'P90D' car version had the highest sales with $2,490,470,000.00, while the '90D AWD' car version had the lowest sales with $393,916,700.00.

 Car Version with Highest Total Gross Profit:
 The 'P90D' car version generated the highest total gross profit among all versions.

 Most Popular Car Version:
 The 'P90D' car version was the most popular among buyers, with 33,655 cars sold, while the '90D AWD' version had 4,441 sales.

-**2. Country Analysis:**
+Countries in the Dataset:
+The dataset includes data from the US, Germany, and Australia.

 Total Gross Profit and Sales for Each Country:
-- The US had the highest demand for Tesla cars, with 63,469 cars sold, followed by Germany with 16,956 cars.
+The US had the highest demand for Tesla cars, with 63,469 cars sold, followed by Germany with 16,956 cars.

 Average Gross Profit Across Different Car Versions for Each Country:
-- Among different car versions in Australia, the '90D AWD' version had the highest average gross profit, while in Germany, the '75D AWD' version had the highest average gross profit.
+Among different car versions in Australia, the '90D AWD' version had the highest average gross profit, while in Germany, the '75D AWD' version had the highest average gross profit.
 In the US, the '90D AWD' version had the highest average gross profit.

-**3. Performance Comparison by Country:**
 Most Sold Car Model in Each Country:
-- The 'Model X' was the most popular car model in all countries.
+The 'Model X' was the most popular car model in all countries.

 Most Sold Car Version in Each Country:
-- The 'P90D' car version was the most sold version in each country.
+The 'P90D' car version was the most sold version in each country.

 Most Expensive Car Version in Each Country:
-- The '90D AWD' car version was the most expensive version in each country.
+The '90D AWD' car version was the most expensive version in each country.

 Highest Car Version Price in Each Country:
-- The highest car price in all three countries was $88,700.00 for the '90D AWD' car version.
+The highest car price in all three countries was $88,700.00 for the '90D AWD' car version.

-**4. US Sales Analysis:**
 Car Models Sold in the US in 2016 and 2017:
-- In 2016, 'Model X' was sold 17,553 times, and 'Model S' was sold 14,592 times in the USA.
+In 2016, 'Model X' was sold 17,553 times, and 'Model S' was sold 14,592 times in the USA.
 In 2017, 'Model X' was sold 17,238 times, and 'Model S' was sold 14,086 times.

 Difference in Sales Between First and Second Quarter of 2016 and 2017:
 The data showed a difference in sales between the first and second quarter of 2016.
 However, there was no significant difference between the first and second quarter of 2017.